ccbogel/QualCoder/README.md

 Seriously consider using a virtual environment (commands in point 6 below).
 Not using a virtual environment may affect other Python software you may have installed.

 1. Download and install the Python programming language.
-Please use Python 3.10 on Windows, older or newer versions may cause issues  [Python3](https://www.python.org/downloads/).
+Please use Python 3.10, 3.11 or 3.12 on Windows, other versions may cause issues  [Python3](https://www.python.org/downloads/).
 Download the file (at the bottom of the website) "Windows installer (64-bit)"

 IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"